denissdubinin/denissdubinin/README.md

 Hi, I'm Deniss, a passionate learner and software developer from Hangzhou, China.
 Welcome to my GitHub profile!

 - 🔭 I’m currently working on [**FINEYO**](https://fineyo.app/) - Budget Manager and Expense Tracker for iOS
-- 📑 My first CMS i have used was UCOZ, i later migrated to DLE
+- 📑 The first CMS I used was UCOZ hosting with built-in CMS, a few years later I migrated to self-hosted DLE
-- 🎉 At 16 I launched a website with 30,000 unique visitors per day.
+- 🎉 At 16 I launched a website with 30,000 unique visitors per day
 - 🐈 I love cats

 ## 🙋‍♂️ A bit more about me